 An odd gap existed between speaking and awareness or between awareness and speaking.

 “Did you answer me?”
 I said.
 “How much time came between what you said and what I said?”

 Someone wheeled in a cash register.
 Someone handed us a clipboard.
 Someone apologized for asking for billing information.
 Someone apologized for asking for signatures.
 “At a time like this,” they said.
 “At a time like this.”

 My husband tells me that he was disturbed by the lack of attention to privacy.
-I remember looking down to see the familiar slope of breasts which had nourished two children.
+I remember looking down to see the familiar slope of breasts that had nourished two children.
 Attached to wires.
 Attached to a machine.
 I asked him to cover me.
 Not for modesty, but for warmth.
 He placed my shirt over me.
-(I wished I hadn’t worn my favorite one today.)
+(I wished I hadn’t worn my favorite one.)
 He made a pillow from my coat.
 (I wished he’d used that to cover me.)

 A series of professionals entered and exited my world.

 “You’re a healer,” I said.